Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Projection-based strategy

-The designed controller is strongly sequentially stabilizing in the sense of Definition 1.
-The detailed analysis is provided in Section \ref{sec:relaxing SDP} which is adapted from \cite{cohen2019learning} with modifications as the result of not normalizing the confidence ellipsoid.
+The designed controller is strongly stabilizing in the sense of Definition 1 and the sequence of feedback gains is strongly sequentially stabilizing, as affirmed by Theorem \ref{Stability_thm17}.
+The detailed analysis of the relaxation of the primal SDP formulation, incorporating the constructed confidence ellipsoid to account for parameter uncertainty, is provided in Appendix \ref{sec:relaxing SDP} which is adapted from \cite{cohen2019learning} with modifications as the result of not normalizing the confidence ellipsoid.

 Recurrent update of confidence sets may worsen the performance, so a criterion is needed to prevent frequent policy switches in an actuation epoch.
-As such, the algorithms update the estimate and policy when the condition $\det(V^j_t) > 2\det(V^j_{\tau})$ is fulfilled where $\tau$ is the last time the policy got updated ($\tau$ is solely used in Algorithm 2 and should not be mixed with switch times in actuating modes; $\tau_i'$s).
+As such, Algorithm \ref{alg:OSL311} updates the estimate and policy when the condition $\det(V^j_t) > 2\det(V^j_{\tau})$ is fulfilled where $\tau$ is the last time the policy got updated ($\tau$ is solely used in Algorithm 2 and should not be mixed with switch times in actuating modes; $\tau_i'$s).
 This is a standard step in OFU-based algorithms (\cite{abbasi2011regret}, \cite{chekan2021joint}, and \cite{cohen2019learning}).